 m5dinstance types in Asia Pacific (Mumbai), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Seoul), Canada (Central), EU (Ireland), EU (London), US West (N. California), and EU (Frankfurt) AWS regions.

 - ACM-4058: There is a significant improvement in the loading time of the Clusters UI page.

-- ACM-4659: Qubole now allows only On-Demand nodes to be configured as the master node for a 100% spot cluster.
+- ACM-4659: Qubole now allows only On-Demand nodes to be configured as the coordinator node for a 100% spot cluster.
 This enhancement is not available by default.
 Via Support

 - SEC-3178: OpenJDK8 is now supported as the the default JDK on the cluster AMI and QDS Control Plane.